IakovlevaNatalia/FoolOrGenius/README.md

 ![LINQ](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/6f8baae0-6478-47be-b129-9bbe5b57f215)

 🐦AngryBirds
 A replica of the "Angry Birds game".
 Experminents with animation.
-The WinForms pictureBox component is used for working with images.
+The WinForms pictureBox component is used for working with images
 ![ezgif-7-e5be0e9036](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/3ac42537-2e47-47c0-99ad-d4dcb4513759)

 🤪Fool or Genius